Nageshvara-Chennakeshava Temple complex, Mosale: Architecture

 By plan, the temples are simple single-shrined structures with all the standard features of Hoysala architecture; a porch entrance into a square closed mantapa or navaranga (hall with no windows and a thick wall) leading to the sanctum, and a superstructure (shikhara) over the main shrine fitting the description of a ekakuta (single shrine with top).
 The sanctum (garbhagriha) is connected to the hall by a vestibule called sukhanasi.
 The closed hall, whose inner and outer walls are decorated, has four central lathe turned pillars that support a bay ceiling.
 The temples are constructed next to each other.
 The Nageshvara temple (lit, "Lord of snakes"), dedicated to the Hindu god Shiva is in the south.
 The Chennakeshava temple (lit, "beautiful Vishnu"), dedicated to the Hindu god Vishnu, is to the north.

 The superstructure (tower or shikhara) over each shrine is three tiered (tritala arpita) and vesara in style.
-It is intact, finely sculptured and has a decorative low extension which is actually the tower over the vestibule (that connects the cella (sanctum) and the hall).
+It is intact, finely sculptured, and has a decorative low extension which is actually the tower over the vestibule (that connects the cella (sanctum) and the hall).
 The extension tower looks like the "nose" of the main superstructure and is also called sukhanasi.
 The sukanasi structure holds the Hoysala crest that depicts a royal warrior stabbing a lion.
 At the top of the superstructure of the shrine is a sculptured amalaka, whose ground surface area can be 2 × 2 meters.
 It is the largest piece of sculpture in the temple.
 The amalaka supports a decorative water pot like structure called the kalasha which is the apex of the tower.
 All these features are intact in both temples.

-The decorative features found on the temple outer wall (horizontal treatment) belong to the pre-Hoysala traditions.
+The decorative features found on the temple's outer wall (horizontal treatment) belong to the pre-Hoysala traditions.
 In this type of decorations, below the superstructure, an eaves that projects about half a meter runs all around the temple.
 Below the eaves are decorative Bhumija and Vesara miniature towers (aedicula) on pilasters.
 The large wall images of deities and their attendants are placed below these decorative towers.
 Some of these images are mutilated and damaged, but others are in reasonably preserved form to affirm their elegance and art.
 Some of the panel images at the Nageshvara temple have been signed by the artists on their pedestals.

-The panels found in the Nagesvara temple include those of Sridevi, Lakshmidevi, Gauri, Maheshvari (another name for Parvati), Brahma, Sadashiva (form of Shiva) and Bhumidevi (representation of mother earth).
+The panels found in the Nagesvara temple include those of Sridevi, Lakshmidevi, Gauri, Maheshvari (another name for Parvati), Brahma, Sadashiva (form of Shiva), and Bhumidevi (representation of mother earth).

-The Channakeshava temple has sculptures of Garuda (the eagle), Keshava (a form of Vishnu), Janardana, Venugopala, Madhava (a form of Krishna) and Bhudevi.
+The Channakeshava temple has sculptures of Garuda (the eagle), Keshava (a form of Vishnu), Janardana, Venugopala, Madhava (a form of Krishna), and Bhudevi.
 Below these images, the base of the wall comprises five different horizontal moldings, one of which is a row of blocks.